SocialHackersCodeSchool/beautifulcurriculum/README.md

 This project uses react and node.

-This project used [https://github.com/showdownjs/showdown](showdown) to convert markdown to HTML.
+This project uses [showdown](https://github.com/showdownjs/showdown) to convert markdown to HTML.
 It's worth looking into to tweak the settings that it works with as they might not be optimal right now.

 ## How can you help?
 I'll try to keep the issues tab open with ongoing bugs and improvements.
 If you know Design, then please help me.
 Please.